 Near the east side of Lagoa Rodrigo de Freitas you'll find Parque da Catacumba, which is a great spot for older kids.
 The outfit known as Lagoa Aventuras has a zipline, a rock-climbing wall, treetop walks and rappelling (abseiling).
 There are also short but steep hiking trails that take you to a lookout with pretty views over the lake.

 Older kids might enjoy a boat ride out on the bay.
-For a full-day outing you can take the ferry out to Ilha de Paquetá.
+For a full-day outing you can take the ferry to Ilha de Paquetá.
 Once you're on the car-free island, you can get around by bicycle or horse-drawn carriage.
-There are also shorter cruises most days, as well as the ferry to Niterói, which offers great views of the bay for cheap.
+There are also shorter cruises most days, as well as the ferry to Niterói, which offers great views of the bay.

 Iko Poran Links the diverse talents of volunteers with those required by needy organizations from its base in Rio.
 Previous volunteers have worked as dance, music, art and language instructors, among other things.
 Iko Poran also provides housing options for volunteers.

-Task Brasil (www.taskbrasil.org.uk) UK-based Task Brasil is a laudable organization that places volunteers in Rio.
-Here, you'll have to make arrangements in advance and pay a fee that will go toward Task Brasil projects and your expenses as a volunteer.
+Task Brasil (www.taskbrasil.org.uk) UK-based Task Brasil places volunteers in Rio.
+You'll have to make arrangements in advance and pay a fee that will go toward Task Brasil projects and your expenses as a volunteer.